Kaushik-Indukuri/lenet-5-gpu-acceleration/README.md

 # ECE408/CS483 Final Project

+## Caution: Do Not Copy!

+Do NOT copy this code without proper citation.
+Doing this is a violation of academic integrity.

+## Academic Integrity

+Please review the University of Illinois Student Code before starting, particularly all subsections of Article 1, Part 4 Academic Integrity and Procedure [here](http://studentcode.illinois.edu/article1_part4_1-401.html).

 ## Introduction

 This is the skeleton code for the Fall 2023 ECE408 / CS483 course project.